-3. Look for good light

 This is crucial because good natural light is what’s going to make or break the quality of your photo.
 Try in the morning or afternoon by a window in a brightly lit room.
-Remember that lack of light can make a white wall look gray or even dark gray.
+Remember that lack of light can cast shadows or make a white wall look gray or even dark gray.

 4. Pose the child or baby

 I had to photograph my 7 months old baby so I sat him up on a little table with blankets for padding.
 He’s able to sit up independently so this helped.
 You can get someone to help you if needed.
 Infant passport photos are different because they can’t sit up on their own, yet you also cannot have someone hold the baby in the picture.
 Car seats are a no-go as well.
 If you have a younger baby, lay your baby down flat on a white sheet or blanket.
 Older children should be easier, just stand them against a white backdrop.

 5. Try bracketing

-# As it reads